 The state calls the shots under capitalism (on behalf, of course, of private capitalists, at least to the extent that such behavior goes effectively unchallenged by the general population).
 The reason the high-wage economy is resisted by the state is not that it is unviable under capitalism – the reality is quite to the contrary – but because it is not desired by the state and its cronies in the private sector.
 Under the right circumstances, however, it will be tolerated, and has been tolerated from time to time.
 It will be tolerated if and when the collective mood of general populations makes it expedient.
 The mood of an average American in the 1930s or 1940s, and his or her willingness to demonstrate displeasure industrially and politically, would have made the state and private capitalists somewhat more willing to countenance class-consensus capitalism, at least temporarily while biding their time.
 The two decades of consensus-capitalism were not less successful than neoliberalism in any important respect, economically speaking.
 Employment outcomes were stronger.
 Growth rates were typically higher.
 Even if capitalists had suffered in terms of profitability, this would have had little bearing on what actually mattered to most people at the time, and therefore would have had little bearing on the viability of capitalism in the context of competition with an alternative socioeconomic system.
 The class compromise, irrespective of profitability, was clearly more viable than laissez-faire capitalism.
 And neoliberal “reform” – embraced by a later generation of gullible voters – would have been difficult to push through any earlier than achieved because of fresh memories of what had occurred in the decades immediately preceding the post-war period.

 In any case, far from hurting profitability, one effect of the state taking over half the US economy during the second world war was a massive increase in the rate of profit.
 Far from impacting negatively on profitability, a more dominant state underpinned a period of capitalist strength at a time when it might otherwise have been threatened by the appeal of an alternative system.
-The impact on profitability is not actually surprising if we keep in mind the effects of state deficits and public investment on profitability, both on the revenue and cost sides (this is discussed in the earlier link relating to the postwar US economy as well as here and here).
+The impact on profitability is not actually surprising if we keep in mind the effects of state deficits and public investment on profitability, both on the revenue and cost sides (this is discussed here and here).

 The deficiencies of laissez-faire capitalism are inherent to the profit system itself.
 It is only the state, with its capacity to bypass the profit imperative completely, that makes it possible to maintain an incoherent set of social relations in which everyone would wish to be a net saver but many must be consigned to debt servitude; in which everyone would wish to be the owner of net wealth but most must be left with nothing but their labor power to sell.
 It is only the state that gives the system any viability at all.
 And, yet, even on the left, we frequently start our analyses by abstracting from the state.
 Granted, this makes clear inherent weaknesses of the profit system, and is an appropriate abstraction for some purposes.
 But it is worth remembering that the state is logically prior.
 There can be no capitalism until the state has established property rights.
 There can be no capitalism until acceptance of a currency is assured, and this assurance (as opposed to mere hope of spontaneous emergence and longevity of a currency) requires state compulsion, as chartalists emphasize.
 There can be no capitalism with any social viability without the state’s key role as autonomous spender.
 We can only imagine how diabolical the present world recession would have been in the absence of government spending, or employment contracts limiting downward flexibility of wages or firing of workers, or minimum wage laws, or what remains of the welfare state and so on.